shaandesai1/CNN_Magnetism_Project/README.md

 <img src="bohr.JPG">
 </p>

 <p align="center">Distribution of response variables appears to illustrate mixture of two gaussians.
-As such, we use the mean, highlighted in green, as the splitting criteria which leads to 37 values below 4 Bohr magnetons and 25 above.  <p align="center">
+As such, we use the mean, highlighted in green, as the splitting criteria which leads to 37 values below 4 Bohr magnetons and 25 above.  </p>